 Our roots run deep in classical petrography, which is the branch of geology that deals with the systematic description of rocks and minerals.
 Optical microscopes, which manipulate photons to produce the images that inform our understanding of the performance of a material, serve as the foundation of our work.
-DRP houses a full compliment of Nikon microscopes for stereomicroscopy, transmitted light microscopy and air void analyses.
+DRP houses a full complement of Nikon microscopes for stereomicroscopy, transmitted light microscopy and air void analyses.

 The stereomicroscope is central to the concrete petrographer.